Cuomo isolated as accuser set to speak in first TV interview

 Commisso last week became the first woman to file a criminal complaint against Cuomo, giving a report to the county sheriff.

-Cuomo has denied touching any women inappropriately and said the groping incident never happened.
+Cuomo has denied touching women inappropriately and said the groping incident never happened.

 Later Monday, the state Assembly’s judiciary committee planned to meet to discuss how to wrap up an ongoing investigation into whether there are grounds to impeach Cuomo.